joshiparth1000/TinyMFT/README.md

 Additionally, [Apache Camel](http://camel.apache.org/) provides the integration engine which lets you take care of complicated routing and transformation of files.

 ## Configuration
+The config.properties file in the conf folder contains the configuration parameters used to run TinyMFT.

 * JAASCONFIG - Specifies the location of JAAS config file
 * JAASDOMAIN - JAAS domain to be used for authentication
 * BINDIP - Interface IP to bind the ports